tronprotocol/documentation-en/docs/mechanism&algorithm/dex.md

 ## Query

 <h3>1.
 Transaction Query </h3>

 ListExchanges: Query the list of all the exchange pairs

 GetPaginatedExchangeList: Query the list of all the exchange pairs by pagination

 GetExchangeById: Query an exchange pair by exchange pair id

 <h3>2.
 Price Calculation </h3>
 The token price is determined by the ratio of the balance of the two tokens.

 <h3>3.
 Calculate the Amount of Token You Can Get </h3>

-sellTokenQuant is the amount of the first_token you want to sell;
+sellTokenQuant is the amount of the first_token you want to sell

-buyTokenQuant is the amount of second_token you can get;
+buyTokenQuant is the amount of second_token you can get

-supply = 1_000_000_000_000_000_000L;
+supply = 1_000_000_000_000_000_000L

-supplyQuant = -supply * (1.0 - Math.pow(1.0 + (double) sellTokenQuant/（firstTokenBalance + sellTokenQuant, 0.0005));
+supplyQuant = -supply * (1.0 - Math.pow(1.0 + (double) sellTokenQuant/（firstTokenBalance + sellTokenQuant, 0.0005))

-buyTokenQuant = （long）balance * (Math.pow(1.0 + (double) supplyQuant / supply, 2000.0) - 1.0);
+buyTokenQuant = （long）balance * (Math.pow(1.0 + (double) supplyQuant / supply, 2000.0) - 1.0)